al5dy/PayKassa/README.md

 ## Minimum Requirements

 * PHP version 5.3 or greater (PHP 7.2 or greater is recommended)
-* MySQL version 5.5 or greater (MySQL 5.6 or greater is recommended)
 * WooCommerce 3.0.0 requires WordPress 4.7+